IHL approves Business Degree program at Mississippi State University on October 15.

 President Bush signs the $700 billion Emergency Economic Stabilization Act of 2008.

-The Finance & Economics Advisory Board is established.
+The Department of Finance & Economics Advisory Board is established.

 Barack Obama becomes the first African American President.